Chania Airport Guide ✈️: All You Need to Know!

 How Important is Chania Airport for Crete?

-The importance of Chania Airport in Crete lies in its contribution to tourism, the local economy, and national defense.
+The importance of Chania Airport lies in its contribution to tourism, the local economy, and national defense.
 The airport welcomes millions of tourist arrivals each year, strengthening Crete’s tourism sector by providing direct access to the western part of the island.
-This steady flow of travelers boosts local businesses, hotels, restaurants, and car rental services.
-Chania Airport contributes to the economy by generating employment in aviation, logistics, and transportation.
-Seasonal demand creates additional jobs and supports income for residents living near the airport and in Chania Town.
+This steady flow of travelers boosts local businesses, hotels, restaurants, and car rental services, and the airport generates employment in aviation, logistics, and transportation – with seasonal demand creating additional jobs for residents near the airport and in Chania Town.
+Since April 2017 it has been operated by Fraport Greece, which has invested in terminal upgrades.

 Airport of Chania